When it comes to New Year’s resolutions, addiction recovery and quitting substance use are often common themes for many people.

 Kick Off the New Year in Addiction Recovery

-If you are one of thousands of Americans thinking about joining a recovery program this year, Otter House Wellness in North Carolina offers multiple levels of outpatient treatment programs.
+If you are one of thousands of Americans thinking about joining an addiction recovery program this year, Otter House Wellness in North Carolina offers multiple levels of outpatient treatment programs.
 And all our programs come with an array of services to help get you back on the right path.

 Our top-quality drug and alcohol addiction treatment center accepts most forms of insurance and features accreditation from the Joint Commission and the Better Business Bureau.